 Always Brave, Sometimes Kind captures a network of friends, caregivers, in-laws, and near misses, with each character’s life coming into greater focus as we learn more about the people around them.
 Tracing alliances and betrayals from different perspectives over decades, Bickell writes an ode to home and community that is both warm and gritty, well-defined and utterly complicated.

 Katie Bickell emigrated from England to northern Alberta in 1990.
-Her first novel, Always Brave, Sometimes Kind, was released on September 29, 2020.
+Her first novel, Always Brave, Sometimes Kind—for which she received the Alberta Literary Award’s 2020 Georges Bugnet Award for Fiction—was released on September 29, 2020.

 Katie’s work has received several awards, including the Alberta Literary Award’s Howard O’Hagan for Short Story, The WGA’s Emerging Writer Award, The Alberta Views Fiction Prize, The Voices of Motherhood Essay Contest, and two Alberta Foundation of the Arts Individual Artists Grants.
 Katie is the founder of Always Brave Creative, a writing and design company that serves job-seekers, creative writing students, and small business owners.